KingOfSpadesJFK/RT64/README.md

 This project is a port of RT64 from DX12 to Vulkan.
 It should do everything as mentioned above, with real-time raytracing in a library form... but with Vulkan!

 This port is still very much a work-in-progress, only having been tested on Windows 11 and Fedora 37 with an RTX 3060Ti.
-Some features from RT64 DX12 are still missing (3D Debug interfaces, DLSS and XESS, background rasterizer).
+Some features from RT64 DX12 are still missing (3D Debug interfaces, DLSS and XESS, frame dumping).

+Also, no this still isn't the emulator version

 <!-- ## Status
 [![Build status](https://ci.appveyor.com/api/projects/status/biwo1tfvg2cndapi?svg=true)](https://ci.appveyor.com/project/DarioSamo/rt64) -->